Analysis | Can I Be Required to Get Vaccinated Against Covid-19?

 9. Are vaccine mandates effective?

 There are lively debates among public health authorities and academics about the efficacy of vaccine mandates.
 Supporters cite studies showing that stricter rules on inoculating schoolchildren lead to lower rates of vaccine-preventable diseases.
 Most of the data, however, relates to children, whereas a Covid vaccination campaign needs to reach a significant portion of adults.
-Some health specialists argue that mandates -- especially if they’re imposed by governments -- will only boost resistance to taking vaccines and provide ammunition for anti-vaccine activists at the political fringe.
+Some health specialists argue that mandates -- especially if they’re imposed by governments -- will boost resistance to taking vaccines and provide ammunition for anti-vaccine activists at the political fringe.
+On the other hand, after Houston Methodist announced its mandate at the end of March, the portion of its staff who were vaccinated went from 84% in April to 99% in June; 153 people quit or were dismissed because of the policy, but they represented less than 1% of 26,000 employees.

 More stories like this are available on bloomberg.com